vcheeney/digihabits/README.md

 #### Contact page

-The contact page used to allow users to send me messages when the app was in production.
+It used to allow users to send me messages when the app was in production.

 ![Feature](docs/screenshots/contact.png)